ZPTXDev/Quaver/CONFIGURATION.md

 `disableAd` - Whether to disable the ad in the `info` command (Sponsor Us button).
 > **Note:** Please do not disable the ad unless you really need to.
 Sponsors help keep the development of ZPTXDev projects going.
 Consider sponsoring us if you need to disable the ad!

+`geniusToken` - Your Genius API token used for lyrics (optional).
+You can get it from the [Genius API Dashboard](https://genius.com/api-clients).

 `managers` - The [user IDs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) that are given manager-level permissions on Quaver.

 `database.protocol` - The database protocol.